 Choose branches and stems that are at least one year old.
 Start at the tip of a branch, or stem and prepare to make tip cutting.
 Use a garden knife or pruners to make the cut between 4 to 10 inches from the branch or stem tip.
 The longer the cutting the quicker the plant will mature.

 Maintenance and Growth

 Inspect stems and branches prior to cutting and choose branches that are healthy, leafy but not full of flower buds.
-Make clean cuts.
+Make clean cuts with sharp cutting tools.
 Jagged cuts will damage the parent plant, making it susceptible to disease.